alfmunny/leetcode/1008-Construct-Binary-Search-Tree-from-Preorder-Traversal/README.md

 If next value is larger then current low bound, we jump out of the funciton.

-Let the recursive jump back to the last level and do repeat the same proccess
+Let the recursive jump back to the last level and repeat the same proccess

 ```python
 class Solution: